-The Peacock property is located in the western portion of the province of Québec, Canada, about 70 km north of the town of Amos and 40 km west of the Sleeping Giant Gold project from Mines Abcourt.
-It consists of 169 claims covering an area of 8,590 hectares distributed in two separate blocks.
+The Peacock property is located in the western portion of the province of Québec, Canada, about 70 km north of the town of Amos and 40 km west of the Sleeping Giant Gold project owned by Abcourt Mines Inc. It consists of 169 claims covering an area of 8,590 hectares distributed in two separate blocks.
 The property is easily accessible by a network of logging roads.